-The Nutrition and Supplementation Clinical Interest Group has been formed to support the growing enthusiasm of the chiropractic profession in the area of nutrition and supplementation.
+The Nutrition Clinical Interest Group has been formed to support the growing enthusiasm of the chiropractic profession in the area of nutrition.

-To act as the peak chiropractic body promoting the integration of evidence-based nutritional advice and supplementation into chiropractic care and the advancement of further education and research in wellbeing, disease prevention and health promotion.
+To act as the peak chiropractic body promoting the integration of evidence-based nutritional advice into chiropractic care and the advancement of further education and research in wellbeing, disease prevention and health promotion.

 - Promote the integration of evidence based nutrition into chiropractic health care.